 - Keeping in touch with our youth after they graduate

 Our committee would be delighted to have additional Coordinators and/or to add your name to our list of volunteers for occasional assistance as described above.
-Please contact our Coordinator of Congregational Life to let her know your area of interest.
+Please contact our Coordinator of Congregational Life to share your area of interest.

 Pastoral Care Consultants